 "Trans fats appear in nature in some animal products in tiny amounts, though they may not be harmful in these natural states," adds Auslander Moreno.

 However, this is different than artificial trans fat, which is harmful to heart health.
 Because heart disease is the leading cause of death for men in America, eating artificial trans fat can create a negative impact.

 "Trans fats increase the risk of cardiovascular disease because they raise "bad" LDL cholesterol and lower "good" HDL cholesterol," says Aldeborgh.
 "A diet that regularly includes trans fats increases the risk of stroke, heart disease, and type 2 diabetes."

-One study done on the effects of trans fat on heart health over 10 years found that people who ate more trans fat were 28 percent more likely to die from heart disease, and 21 percent more likely to develop heart disease than people who ate less trans fats.
+One study done on the effects of trans fat on heart health over 10 years found that people who ate more trans fat were 28% more likely to die from heart disease, and 21% more likely to develop heart disease than people who ate less trans fats.

 While artificial trans fat wasn't seen as an issue in the past, the FDA recently deemed artificial trans fats no longer 'generally recognized as safe' in 2015.
 They placed a ban on artificial trans fats in June 2018 because of their correlation to heart disease.

 This particular ban did cause products, like frozen premade pastry dough, to make some changes to their ingredient list.
 However, even though the ban went into effect, food manufactured before that date can still be sold through Jan.
 1, 2020.
 This means that some frozen pastry dough being sold could potentially still have a higher count of partially hydrogenated oils.